 – Paul Tremblay, author of A Head Full of Ghosts

-– Nina Allan, author of The Rift
+– Nina Allan, author of The Rift and The Dollmaker

 I don't think I've ever read a collection of stories that fitted together so well before, with each one deepening the same themes to make a powerful reading experience about loss, and belonging, and growing.
 The final story brings everything together in a way that made me really think about how memories work, and form us, just as landscape brings its influence to bear upon us all too.
 There's a melancholic intimacy throughout that feels very honest.